Some important pointers in sewing trims

 When you reach the back again, overlap the lace trim about 1/2 inch.
 This portion needs to be joined together.

-Turn back the hem from under the lace trim to the back of the fabric. .
-You can handstitch the turned under fabric edge there or stitch with a straight stitch on the sewing machine , Catching the fabric edge and the outer fabric.
-The above picture is the back of the fabric with the turned under edge
+You can handstitch the turned under fabric edge there or stitch with a straight stitch on the sewing machine, Catching the fabric edge and the outer fabric.
+The picture below is the back of the fabric with the turned under edge

-One another way to attach lace trims are with insertion stitches.
+One another way to attach lace trims is with insertion stitches.
 You can check out this post on more details on insertion stitches.

 How to attach Faux fur trims ?